OignonFugace/FEM__ping-coming-soon-page/README.md

 ## My process

 ### Built with
 Vanilla HTML & CSS.
-As I found that this basic stack has the tools to do form validation on client-side, I choose not to use javascript.
+As I found that this basic stack has the tools to do form validation on client-side, I chose not to use javascript.

 ### What I learned